aclysma/rafx/README.md

 # renderer_prototype (Name TBD)

 This is a vulkan renderer built on top of `atelier-assets`.
-The objective of this repo is to build a scalable, flexible, data driven renderer.
+The objective of this repo is to build a scalable, flexible, data-driven renderer.
 Scalable in the sense of performance as well as suitability for use in large, real-world projects.

-This means streaming, LODs, visibility systems, and multi-threaded draw call submission need to be possible.
-Additionally it means thinking through how an asset pipeline would work for a team with dedicated artists and supporting workflow-friendly features like hot reloading assets, possibly on remote devices.
+Streaming, LODs, visibility systems, and multi-threaded draw call submission is considered in the architecture.
+The asset pipeline is designed with workflow in mind, supporting dedicated artists and workflow-friendly features like hot reloading assets, including on remote devices.

-This is not an easy-to-use crate.
-I plan to provide a higher-level engine crate in the future.
+This is currently not an easy-to-use crate.
 Extending and using this crate directly requires a good understanding of vulkan.
+(Future work may include support for other backends.)

 Supported Platforms:
  * Windows